Structured Binary Neural Networks for Image Recognition: Experiments

 Moreover, a problem still exists in training binary DeepLabv3.
 The ASPP module uses large dilation rates for the three $3\times3$ convolutions with $rates=\{12, 24, 36\}$ when \emph{output\_stride=8}.
 For training BNNs with Eq.~(\ref{eq:binary_activations}), we apply one-paddings to constrain activations to $\{-1, 1\}$.
 However, for atrous convolution with large rates, padding ones can introduce high bias and make the optimization difficult.
 To solve this problem, we instead binarize the activations to $\{0, 1\}$ following the quantizer in \cite{zhou2016dorefa}.
 Note that the numerical difference is only a scalar whether activations are represented by $\{-1, 1\}$ or $\{0, 1\}$ in bitwise operations to accelerate the dot products~\cite{zhou2016dorefa, zhang2018lq}.
 The importance for binarizing activations to $\{0, 1\}$ is shown in Table~\ref{tab:deeplab_ablation}.

-It is worth noting that the comparable counterpart of DeepLabv3 is the GroupNet-C + BPAC with FCN-8s-C5 in Table~\ref{tab:segmentation_BPAC}.
+It is worth noting that the comparable counterpart of Deep\-Labv3 is the GroupNet-C + B\-P\-A\-C with FCN-8s-C5 in Table~\ref{tab:segmentation_BPAC}.
 The main difference is that in the proposed BPAC module, we directly incorporate the multiple dilation rates in the backbone network to capture multi-scale context.
 In contrast, DeepLabv3 embeds the ASPP module on top of the backbone network.
-With the same \emph{output\_stride}, the computational complexity of FCN is lower than DeepLabv3 since no additional ASPP is needed.
-With the simpler quantized FCN framework with BPAC, we can achieve comparable or even better performance than quantized DeepLabv3.
-For example, with the ResNet-34 backbone, GroupNet-C + BPAC outperforms DeepLabv3 by 5.9 w.r.t mIOU.
+With the same \emph{output\_stride}, the computational complexity of FCN is lower than Deep\-Lab\-v3 since no additional ASPP is needed.
+With the simpler quantized FCN framework with BPAC, we can achieve comparable or even better performance than quantized Deep\-L\-a\-b\-v\-3.
+For example, with the ResNet-34 backbone, Group\-N\-e\-t-C + B\-P\-AC outperforms DeepLab\-v3 by 5.9 w.r.t.\ mIOU.
 It also shows that binarization on ASPP is sensitive to the final performance, since the binarization process constrains the feature magnitude to $\{0, 1\}$ which causes the multi-scale information loss.